 Skyhook Holding, Inc. (formerly known as TruePosition, Inc.) was originally incorporated on November 24, 1992 to provide technology for locating wireless phones and other mobile devices.
 Skyhook Holding, Inc.'s location offering was a passive network overlay system using its patented U-TDOA technology ("U-TDOA service") and was used primarily to provide E-9-1-1 services domestically and to enhance services in support of commercial applications, national security and law enforcement worldwide.
 In February 2014, Skyhook Holding, Inc. acquired 100% of the outstanding common shares of Skyhook Wireless, Inc., for approximately \$57.5 million in cash.
 Skyhook Wireless, Inc. operates a global location network containing billions of geolocated Wi-Fi access points ("Wi-Fi location software solution") and cell towers that serve as the reference infrastructure for providing location services.
-These Wi-Fi location software solutions are used primarily by mobile device.
-In addition to Wi-Fi location software solutions, Skyhook also provides location.
-For example, Skyhook can provide not just the precise latitude and longitude of a given mobile device, but also the real world context of that location.
-For example, Skyhook can provide customers with an understanding of the type of location (e.g., a fast-food restaurant or an airport), the ability to provide notifications and triggers upon the entry or exit of a device from a pre-defined location, and insights based on historical device locations.
-These location-based context solutions provide a way for application device/pers, enterprises, and advertisers to understand consumers' mobile behavior and to improve their user experience, while also provide in env and relevant ways.
-Acquisition related costs of \$958 thousand are included in selling, general and administrative expenses for the year ending December 31, 2014.
+These Wi-Fi location software solutions are used primarily by mobile device makers, wireless carriers, and asset tracking platforms to understand the precise geographic location and movement of a mobile device.
+In addition to Wi-Fi location software solutions, Skyhook also provides location-based context services that provide not just the precise latitude and longitude of a given mobile device, but also the real world context of that location.
+For example, Skyhook can provide customers with an understanding of the type of location (e.g., a fast-food restaurant or an airport), the ability to provide notifications and triggers upon the entry or exit of a device from a predefined location, and insights based on historical device locations.
+These location-based context solutions provide a way for application developers, enterprises, and advertisers to understand consumers' mobile behavior and to improve their user experience, while also providing companies with the ability to reach and measure their audiences in new and relevant ways.
+Acquisition related costs of \$958 thousand are included in selling, general and administrative expenses f